kirakage88/neuron-dotze/README.md

 - Installer Size: 2.57 GB
 - Folder Size: 7.50 GB

+## Installation
+Notes:
+A terminal is shown to view any background processes such as downloading transfer models, matplotlib font cache building, training progress, etc.

+To install Neuron, follow these steps:
+1. Install the app with the installer.
+2. Right-click the directory of the app and then click 'Remove Access'.
+3. Click Remove Access option.
+4. Click Stop Sharing.

 ## Introduction
 Neuron is an educational application designed to provide an in-depth understanding of Convolutional Neural Networks (CNNs), a cornerstone of modern computer vision.
 This project focuses on building a CNN model using custom datasets and utilizes the PyTorch library for developing and training the CNN.
 By integrating the powerful and flexible PyTorch workflow with a user-friendly Tkinter GUI, Neuron offers hands-on experience with deep learning, making the complex process of building and understanding CNNs more accessible.